-Objective: Both amyloid- β (A β) deposition and brain atrophy are associated with Alzheimer's disease (AD) and the disease process likely begins many years before symptoms appear.
-We sought to determine whether clinically normal (CN) older individuals with A β deposition revealed by positron emission tomography (PET) imaging using Pittsburgh Compound B (PiB) also have evidence of both cortical thickness and hippocampal volume reductions in a pattern similar to that seen in AD.
+Introduction: Both amyloid-β (Aβ) deposition and brain atrophy are invariably associated with Alzheimer's disease (AD) and the disease process likely begins many years before symptoms appear.
+Objective: We sought to determine whether clinically normal (CN) older individuals with Aβ deposition revealed by PET imaging using Pittsburgh Compound B (PiB) also have evidence of both cortical thickness and hippocampal volume reductions in a pattern similar to that seen in AD.

-Methods: A total of 119 older individuals (87 CN subjects and 32 patients with mild AD) underwent PiB PET and high-resolution structural magnetic resonance imaging (MRI).
-Regression models were used to relate PiB retention to cortical thickness and hippocampal volume.
+Methods: One hundred and nineteen older individuals (87 CN subjects and 32 patients with mild AD) underwent PiB PET and high-resolution structural MR. Regression models were used to relate PiB retention to cortical thickness and hippocampal volume.

-Results: We found that PiB retention in CN subjects was (1) age-related and (2) associated with cortical thickness reductions, particularly in parietal and posterior cingulate regions extending into the precuneus, in a pattern similar to that observed in mild AD.
+Results: We found that PiB retention in CN subjects was (1) age-related and (2) associated with cortical thickness reductions particularly in parietal and posterior cingulate regions extending into the precuneus, in a pattern similar to that observed in mild AD.
 Hippocampal volume reduction was variably related to $A\beta$ deposition.